 If you want to know how to remove mice and rats, there are several methods.
 You can use snap traps for rodent control if you have one or two mice.
 You simply place the bait on the plate of the trap, and a metal bar traps the mouse.

 The jaw traps are another mouse extermination device; however dangerous if you have children and pets.

 What about Humane Traps?

-Speaking of children and pets, you are probably hesitant about using poisons for mouse control.
-In this case, there are catch and release live traps for small rodent and mouse infestations.
+Speaking of children and pets, you are probably hesitant about using poisons for mouse and rodent control too.
+In this case, there are catch-and-release live traps for small rodent and mouse infestations.

-You just need to place the live traps in the location of the mouse.
+You just need to place bait stations and the live traps in the location of the mouse.
 The bait will lure the mouse, trapping it until you can take it out of your zip code to release.

 Protect your Family

 When you call professional exterminators, you protect your entire family from the health and other risks rodents cause.
 After calling several pest control companies, you will discover that A.N.T.
-Pest Control offers the fairest mouse extermination cost.
+Pest Control offers the fairest of mouse removal and mice exterminator cost.